rotty/sqlite2dir/README.md

 Note that `sqlite2dir` is currently in its initial development phase, and hasn't even been deployed by its author.
 The usual caveats apply.

+## Documentation

+The documentation for `sqlite2dir` comes in the form of [man page](./sqlite2dir.1.md).
+The markdown file can be turned in to troff format for viewing with the `man` command using [pandoc]:

+``sh
+pandoc -s -t man sqlite2dir.1.md -o sqlite2dir.1 man -l sqlite2dir.1
+``

 ## Installation

 As `sqlite2dir` is written in Rust, you need a [Rust toolchain].
 Rust